-To study history is to explore the powerful interaction between the past and the present—and to cultivate the knowledge, skills, and habits of mind essential for active and empathetic global citizenship.
+To study history is to explore the powerful interaction between the past and the present—and to cultivate the knowledge, skills, and habits of mind essential for active global citizenship.

 A deeply engaging education…

 Thrive in small courses taught by expert and enthusiastic faculty.
 Investigate global topics and understand diverse perspectives.
 Learn to rigorously question, research, analyze, discuss, and advocate.

 …that extends beyond the classroom…